-Meet the Participants of the Conference
+Meet the Speakers and Chairs of the Conference (in alphabetical order)

 Katy Hayward, PhD, is Reader in Sociology at Queen’s University Belfast.
 She has 20 years’ research experience on the impact of the EU on the Irish border and peace process, including as part of the EU FP5 EUBorderConf [EU and border conflicts] project and the current SSHRC-funded ‘Borders in Globalization’ programme.
 She is the author of over 100 publications, including Bordering on Brexit (2017), Dynamics of Political Change in Ireland (2017), and Irish Nationalism and European Integration (2009).
 Outside the University, she is a Board Member of the Centre for Cross Border Studies and Conciliation Resources.